Netflix/bless/README.md

 To deploy an AWS Lambda Function, you need to provide a .zip with the code and all dependencies.
 The .zip must contain your lambda code and configurations at the top level of the .zip.
 The BLESS Makefile includes a publish target to package up everything into a deploy-able .zip if they are in the expected locations.
+In addition, AWS Lambda must be configured for the Python 3.6 runtime.

 ### Compiling BLESS Lambda Dependencies
 AWS Lambda has some limitations, and to deploy code as a Lambda Function, you need to package up all of the dependencies.
-AWS Lambda only supports Python 2.7 and BLESS depends on [Cryptography](https://cryptography.io/en/latest/), which must be compiled.
+BLESS depends on [Cryptography](https://cryptography.io/en/latest/), which must be compiled.
 You will need to compile and include your dependencies before you can publish a working AWS Lambda.